-5. Cost of living adjustments 2.50% per annum, compounded annually, and 3.25% per annum, compounded annually, after reaching 60% purchasing power floor benefit.
+5. Cost of living adjustments 2.25% per annum, compounded annually.

 6. DROP participation All members elect the DROP at the earliest possible date and remain in the DROP for 4 years or to age 60, if earlier.

 7. State Contribution Additional State contributions for the current plan year are assumed to be contributed in a lump sum on the July 1 following the plan year end.
 These amounts from the prior plan year are treated as a contribution receivable on the plan's financial statements.